MatDwyer94/COVID-NOW/index.md

 _At least one thing that you have learned about groups_

 Having clear communication helps deliver a good outcome.

+### Rashad

+_What went well_

+The group was very effective in terms of communication and time management.
+The group managed to play into each other’s strengths.
+With no clear leader, the group was able to be dependant and independent when needed and knew when to contribute and when to take a step back.
+This was imperative to our success.

+_What could be improved_

+Setting deadlines and planning could definitely be improved.
+These would’ve helped but definitely are extras as the teamwork was very smooth.

+_At least one thing that was surprising_

+The teamwork was very effective.
+Everything was completed on time and no arguments came up.
+The teamwork made this assignment smooth.

+_At least one thing that you have learned about groups_

+It is important to rely on other’s skills and abilities.
+It also pays to listen and learn instead of constantly looking for ways to contribute.

+### Matthew

+_What went well_

+The group seemed to have fairly decent communication and cohesiveness.
+Everyone was extremely agreeable and cooperative, meaning decision making was very quick and easy.

+_What could be improved_

+The grouo came together rather late. so it did limit the time we had to complete the assignment and figure out what everyone did.
+I think trying to find a tool to share and have everyones work in one place and organised would be beneficial rather than sharing it all over the messaging app.

+_At least one thing that was surprising_

+How easily we all came together and there was no arguing or push back.

+_At least one thing that you have learned about groups_

+That is have skills that other don't and that they can be utilised quite well.

 # References